-You Spend More Money At Outlet Malls
+You Spend More Money at the Outlet Shopping Mall

 Because going to an outlet mall is more of an event than just a shopping trip, many people find themselves spending more at an outlet mall than they normally would at a retail store.
-A study recently found that shoppers spend 79% more on their total shopping bills at an outlet mall than they would at ordinary mall.
+A study recently found that shoppers spend 79% more on their total shopping bills at an outlet mall than they would at an ordinary mall.

 Take back control of your finances!